stefan22/nodejs-basics/mongoCRUD/mongoTest/mongoose.md

 ## mongoose

+- as far as what to use/or choose => it comes down to mongodb being the native node driver, while
+  mongoose is the object modeling tool (that is if you want to use a schema)....so mongoose is the obvious choice in
+  my opinion.

 - mongodb driver => allows the node applicaton to communicate with a mongodb server
   as well as store and retrieve documents from the mongodb server.
   `mongodb` driver also allows you to create collections within a database, add